typo3-on-aws/Documentation/src/how-to/update-debian-linux.md

 ---
 title: Update Debian GNU/Linux
-#subtitle: ...
+firstHeadline: Update Debian GNU/Linux
+section: How-to
+breadcrumb:
+    - label: 'How-to'
+      url: '../'
 ---

-## Introduction
+### Introduction

 This article is based on the assumption that you are using one of our TYPO3-on-AWS machines images in its default setup.

 Keeping the operating system of the server up-to-date is a very important task to ensure your server is and stays secure and stable.
 Debian GNU/Linux makes it very easy to install updates, as long as you are using a stable version of the system, follow the main principles of maintaining it properly and do not install unsupported or proprietary software packages.

 This document describes how to install updates manually and provides suggestions how to automate this process.
-However, it can not replace a reading such as "[The Debian Administrator's Handbook](http://debian-handbook.info/){.fa-icon .fa-right-external-link-alt}" (which is available for free and a fantastic resource for all users of a Debian-based distribution) or the knowledge and expertise of a system administrator.
+However, it can not replace a reading such as "[The Debian Administrator's Handbook](http://debian-handbook.info/)" (which is available for free and a fantastic resource for all users of a Debian-based distribution) or the knowledge and expertise of a system administrator.

-## Manual Updates
+### Manual Updates

 Assuming, you have not changed the address of the Debian repository server, you only need to do two simple things: